nsacyber/Mitigating-Web-Shells/README.md

 + wusa.exe

 #### Detecting Web Shells in Linux with Auditd
+Auditd is the userspace component of the Linux Auditing System.
+Auditd can provide users with insight into process creation logs.
+The information is valuable for indentifying anomalous behavior, such as in the case of malicious web shells.
+Auditd is available in default repositories for many Linux distrobutions and must be installed and configured before it can log relevant web server process data.
+Ideally, auditd and other Linux logging should be mirrored to a central Security Information and Event Management (SIEM) server where it can be aggregated and queried.

+The query below will report which applications were launched by an Apache web server process.
+In many cases, the web application will cause Apache to launch a process for entirely benign functionality.
+However, there are several applications commonly used by attackers for reconaissance purposes, which are unlikely to be used by a normal web application.
+Some of these applications are listed below.

+##### Configuring Auditd
+1. _Determine the web server uid_:
+After installing auditd (i.e., using "apt -y install auditd"), determine the uid of the web server using:
+`apachectl -S`
+This will return apache details including the user id in a line such as:
+`User: name="www-data" id=33`
+Here the uid is "33"

+2. _Add the following auditd rules (/etc/audit/rules.d/audit.rules) replacing "XX" with the uid identified above_:
+`-a always,exit -F arch=b32 -F uid=XX -S execve -k apacheexecve` `-a always,exit -F arch=b64 -F uid=XX -S execve -k apacheexecve`

+3. _Restart auditd_:
+`service auditd restart`

+##### Reviewing Auditd Log
+1. _Identify applications launched by Apache with_:
+`cat /var/log/auditd/audit.* | grep "apacheexecve"`
+This will return the path to the launched application (see bolded path in the example output below): type=SYSCALL msg=audit(1581519503.841:47): arch=c000003e syscall=59 success=yes exit=0 a0=563e412cbbd8 a1=563e412cbb60 a2=563e412cbb78 a3=7f065d5e5810 items=2 ppid=15483 pid=15484 auid=4294967295 uid=33 gid=33 euid=33 suid=33 fsuid=33 egid=33 sgid=33 fsgid=33 tty=(none) ses=4294967295 comm="cat" **exe="/bin/cat"** key="apacheexecve"

+2. _Analyze the results to determine if unusual applications are launched (see list below)_

+3. _Detailed information, including call arguments, can be obtained using_:
+`/var/log/auditd/audit.* | grep "msg=audit(1581519503.841:47)`
+Replace the valude of msg=audit with the value returned in step #1

+##### Linux applications commonly used by attackers and rarely launched by benign Apache applications
++ cat
++ crontab
++ hostname
++ ifconfig
++ ip
++ iptables
++ ls
++ netstat
++ pwd
++ route
++ uname
++ whoami

 ## Preventing Web Shells
 ### McAfee Host Intrusion Prevention System (HIPS) rules to lock down web directories